How To Delete All Saved Passwords on Chrome

 This shouldn’t take more than a couple of minutes.

-If you can’t access the Clear browsing data window using the hotkeys, you can do it manually by typing chrome://history into the address bar and select Clear browsing data, and then follow steps 3-6 in the above tutorial.
+If you can’t access the Clear browsing data window using the hotkeys, you can do it manually by typing chrome://history into the address bar and selecting Clear browsing data.
+Then follow steps 3-6 in the above tutorial.

 This will delete all your passwords permanently, so you’ll be asked to enter the login data when you try to log into a website, after which Chrome will once again ask you if you want to save the password.